photo of ucann app

 I held the same remote moderated user test with the same tasks, but this time, I had my mom use her phone.
 Both participants had the same struggles with finding enrollment appointments, however, my mom became incredibly frustrated with the process.
 It was a struggle to get her to complete the open browse.
 However, she reluctantly obliged, here were some of the findings from her experience

-2) Some pages do not have a back arrow
+2. Some pages do not have a back arrow making navigation difficult

 Overall, this confirmed my findings from my interviews with Mike, that information is not explained well, which causes confusion.